scaleflex/js-cloudimage-360-view/README.md

 ###### Type: **Bool** | Default: **false** | _optional_

-Spin direction, by default it uses counterclockwise (image indexes from 1 to data-amount).
+Spin direction, by default it uses counterclockwise (image indexes from 1 to data-amount-x).

 ### data-box-shadow (or box-shadow)